Tim55667757/TKSBrokerAPI/README_EN.md

                         `--figi` key must be defined!
   --prices PRICES [PRICES ...], -p PRICES [PRICES ...]
-                        Action: get and print current prices for list of given instruments (by it's tickers or by FIGIs.
+                        Action: get and print current prices for list of given instruments (by it's tickers or by FIGIs).
 WARNING!
                         This is too long operation if you request a lot of instruments!
 Also, you can define --output key to save list of prices to file, default: prices.md.